varnish/Varnish-Book/varnish_book.rst

 #.
 Verify that Apache works by typing ``http -p h localhost``.
    You should see a ``200 OK`` response from Apache.
    ..
 You probably want to change ``localhost`` with whatever the hostname of the machine you're working is.
 #.
-Change Apache's port from 80 to 8080 in `/etc/apache2/ports.conf` and `/etc/apache2/sites-enabled/000-default`.
+Change Apache's port from 80 to 8080 in `/etc/apache2/ports.conf` and `/etc/apache2/sites-enabled/000-default.conf`.
 #.
 Restart Apache: ``service apache2 restart``.

 ..
 Install Varnish
 ..
-TODO for the author: Update this instructions to install Varnish Plus Varnish is distributed in the Ubuntu package repositories, but the Varnish version in those repositories might be out of date.
+TODO for the author: Update this instructions to install Varnish Plus once packabes are available for Ubuntu.
+Varnish is distributed in Ubuntu package repositories, but the Varnish version in those repositories might be out of date.
 We generally recommend you to use the packages provided by varnish-cache.org.
 Please be advised that we only provide packages for Ubuntu's LTS releases, not all the intermediate releases.
 However, these packages might still work fine on newer releases.